 Currently, women make up over 10% of CEOs of Fortune 500 companies.
 And although this is an improvement from the last few years, only 3% of these are women of color.

 “Women CEOs run over 10% of the Fortune 500 companies.”— Fortune, 2023.

 This year’s IWD theme is #EmbraceEquity.
 It reminds us that we must continue pushing for greater equality and representation in the tech space and beyond.

 As we celebrate today and strive for a better tomorrow, let’s remember to put equity at the forefront of our journey toward gender parity.

 What International Women’s Day means to Methoders

-The first International Women’s Day happened in March 1911, when a million people rallied in support of women’s rights in Europe.
-The day gradually gained traction and grew to be an important day in many parts of the world.
+The first International Women’s Day happened in March 1911, when a million people rallied to support women’s rights in Europe.
+The day gradually gained traction and became a global celebration.

-Today, IWD is a global celebration.
-It recognizes the social, economic, political, and cultural achievements of women while acknowledging that there’s more progress to be made.
+Today, IWD recognizes the social, economic, political, and cultural achievements of women while acknowledging that there’s more progress to be made.

 A day for inclusivity